How do I Know whether to Trust a Website on Microsoft Edge?

 They are, therefore, not supported by Microsoft Edge.
 Instead, Microsoft Edge creates its own extension-based model to enhance flexibility.
 Furthermore, the browser makes available far richer web surfing experience and removes the concerns about security issues.
 On Microsoft Edge, therefore, you will never have to worry about how trustworthy a website is.

 Microsoft Edge will tell you if that website can be trusted or not.
 If this internet browser tells you that a website is trustworthy, you can take it to the bank.
-As stated earlier, the green lock icon opens your eyes to the reliability or lack thereof of that particular website.
+As stated earlier, the green lock icon opens your eyes to the trust and reliability or lack thereof of that particular website.
 If that website is not safe, Microsoft Edge will warn you against it.
+You can trust it.

 It is also in your best interest to abide by whatever this Windows 10 default browser tells you about the browser in question.
-When it tells you not to visit a website, you should avoid visiting the website since such an action can compromise your online security.
+When it tells you not to trust and visit a website, you should avoid visiting the website since such an action can compromise your online security.
 Microsoft Edge is not just to connect you to the World Wide Web.
 But to also ensure your utmost security while browsing the internet.